laurmaedje/laurmaedje.github.io/posts/layout-models.md

 ---
 title: "TeX and Typst: Layout Models"
-date: 2024-06-20
+date: 2024-06-21
-description: An exploration of the layout engines of (La)TeX and Typst.
+description: An exploration of the layout models of TeX and Typst.
 hidden: true
 ---

-This post explores the layout engines of TeX/LaTeX and Typst and then presents some thoughts about the future of Typst's engine.
+Lately, I've been pondering the ways in which Typst's layout model differs from TeX's.
+While Typst adopts parts of TeX's model, in particular the paragraph layout algorithm, there are also significant differences.
+Most of these are related to block-level layout --- things like line placement, widow & orphan prevention, tables, and floats.
+I want to use this post to explore these differences, to identify the benefits and limitations of both models, and to present my thinking on the future of Typst's layout engine.

 ## Basics